selforganising/foundersandcoders/_includes/faq.md

 There are no academic requirements, but not everyone will be suited to the style of learning this course requires.
 You need to be self-motivated, prepared to work long hours, and committed to collaborative working.
 Coding also requires a deep curiosity about how things work and a certain stubbornness in the face of repeated failure.

 **Are there any restrictions on who can apply?**
 Anyone over the age of 18 can apply.
-We welcome applications from people aged 18-24 who live of have studied in Camden (who typically make up around half of each cohort).
+We particularly welcome applications from people aged 18-24 who live of have studied in Camden (who typically make up around half of each cohort).

 **What happens after the course ends?**
-You will join the Founders & Coders community, which offers a growing range of opportunities for course gradautes.
+You will join the Founders & Coders community, which offers a growing range of opportunities for course graduates.

 **Can you find projects for me to work on after I graduate?**
 Quite possibly.
 A number of our graduates have worked on freelance projects with us before moving on to other things.

 **I want to work on my own startup idea after the course.
 Can you help?**